Three Chairs, a Spot and…

 Maybe we ought none of us to have done this.

-We were all, or mostly all, in our final year at Oxford and bare months away from taking our finals, the allegedly life-changing exams we had all been ostensibly working towards for the last three or four years.
+We were all, or mostly all, in our last year at Oxford and bare months away from taking our finals, the allegedly life-changing exams we had all been ostensibly working towards for the last three or four years.
 But I wanted to write and direct at least one play before I left university, while all the necessary facilities and backup were still freely available, so I sat down and started writing.
 It had become clear to me that whatever path my life took, academe was certainly not likely to figure in it, so I decided I would play to my strengths instead.
 I would do my best with the revision and the exams out of respect to my tutors and family, but nobody by this point was expecting miracles on the research or insight front, least of all myself.

 Where I found the time I do not know, because I was still having to read God knows how many pages of foreign every day and write endless essays which even now are the only pieces of my own writing, from any era, which I can never bring myself to look at again.
 But somehow the script came together in the wee small watches of the night at my desk in St John’s overlooking the High where the yellow lamps cast an Edwardian glow over the ageless silence.